 State law [G.S.
 159-30(c)] authorizes the Town to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States, obligations of the State of North Carolina, bonds and notes of any North Carolina local government or public authority, obligations of certain non-guaranteed federal agencies, certain high quality issues of commercial paper and bankers' acceptances and the North Carolina Capital Management Trust (NCCMT).
 The Town's investments are generally reported at fair value.
 The NCCMT Government Portfolio, a SEC-registered (2a-7) money market mutual fund, is measured at fair value.
-The NCCMT - Term Portfolio is a bond fund, has no rating and is measured at fair value.
-As of June 30, 2020, the Term portfolio has a duration .15 years.
-Because the NCCMT Government and Term Portfolios have a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than months.
+Because the NCCMT Government and Term Portfolios have a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.